lossanna/RestoreNet/data/raw/README_rawdata.md

 `01-dependency_species-list_location-independent.csv`
 - Table of location-independent species before native status of select seeded species was fixed.
 Produced in `01.R` and needed for `01-dependency.R`.

-## From `02.R`
-`02a_output-monitor_subplot-2x2-conflicting-monitoring-info.csv`
-- Table of original monitoring information from `subplot` data, with no corrections made yet.

-`02b_edited-monitor_conflicting-monitoring-info-resolved.xlsx`
-- Spreadsheet of monitoring events with conflicting information between the `subplot` and `2x2` data.
-Monitoring information refers to the columns `Site`, `Date_Seeded`, `Date_Monitored`, `Plot`, `Treatment`, and `PlotMix`.
-Each monitoring event (for each plot) is given an ID number (`MonitorID`), unrelated to the data actually collected from the subplot or 2x2 m plot.
-- Converted to an Excel file to manually edit so I could highlight changes and add comments.
-- `comparison` tab manually edited to highlight correct values in green, and wrong values in yellow.
-Comments inserted to give brief explanation of how this decision was made.
-Justifications also written in comments in `02_correct-monitoring-info.R` script.
-- `corrected` tab manually created to have table of only correct information to read back in.

 ## From `03.1_subplot.R`
 `03.1a_output-species-seeded1_seeded-not-in-mix_subplot.csv`